Trittium Price Up 11% Over Last 7 Days (TRTT)

-Trittium (CURRENCY:TRTT) traded 2.3% lower against the dollar during the 1 day period ending at 20:00 PM Eastern on July 30th.
+Trittium (CURRENCY:TRTT) traded 2.3% lower against the dollar during the 1 day period ending at 18:00 PM Eastern on July 31st.
+One Trittium coin can currently be bought for about $0.0556 or 0.00000138 BTC on cryptocurrency exchanges.
+Trittium has a total market cap of $7.16 million and approximately $82,363.00 worth of Trittium was traded on exchanges in the last day.
 In the last week, Trittium has traded 11% higher against the dollar.
-Trittium has a total market cap of $7.16 million and approximately $82,363.00 worth of Trittium was traded on exchanges in the last day.
-One Trittium coin can currently be bought for about $0.0556 or 0.00000138 BTC on cryptocurrency exchanges.

 Here’s how related cryptocurrencies have performed in the last day: